subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 17: Free Energy $F(m)$ as a function of $m$, for $B < 0$, $B = 0$ and $B > 0$

 The shape of $F(m)$ for three different balues of $B$ is shown in figure 11.
-When $B\neq 0$, $F(m)$ exhibits an asymmetric shape as function of $m$, such that there is only a single minima (i.e., a single phase as per the Landau theory).
+When $B\neq 0$, $F(m)$ exhibits an asymmetric shape as function of $m$, such that there is only a single minima (i.e., a single phase as per the Landau theory, the other phase is at a higher energy level and thus becomes metastable).
 This agrees with our earlier analysis that the presence of the external magnetic field removes second order temperature triggered phase transitions from the Ising model.
 For $B>0$ the minima that occurs for $m>0$ is deeper than that for $m<0$ (and vice versa if $B<0$).
 The shallower minima corresponds to a meta-stable state, and the system transitions to the more stable deeper minima by traversing the energy barrier between the two.
 If the sign of $B$ is flipped, then it causes an instantaneous change in the magnetization $m$ which also changes sign, and this is characteristic of first order phase transitions.

-Landau's theory clarifies an important distinction between the minima of the energy function $E(\Sigma)$, where $\Sigma$ is a configuration of the system, and the minima of the free energy function $F(m)$, since it is only the latter type of minima that correspond to a phase for the system.
-For $T>0$ there is more than one equilibrium configuration that realizes the $F(m)$ minima, as we saw for the Ising model.
-However at $T=0$, the system freezes at the maximum value of $m=1$, and at this point there is only a single configuration for the phase.
+Landau's theory clarifies some important distinctions between the minima of the energy function $E(\Sigma)$ (where $\Sigma$ is a configuration of the system), and the minima of the free energy function $F(m)$.

+- It is only the free energy minima that correspond to a phase for the system.
 As we will see in the next section, for more complex models such as spin glasses  the free energy minima are a subset of the minima for the energy function $E(\Sigma)$, i.e., there are some minima for $E(\Sigma)$ that do not correspond to a true phase for the system.
-These are metastable states and if the temperature is increased beyond zero, then the system will transition to one of the stable phases identified by the minima of $F(m)$.
+These are metastable configurations and if the temperature is increased beyond zero, then the system will transition to one of the stable phases identified by the minima of $F(m)$.
 This has an interesting consequence for optimization problams, as we shall see in the discussion of simulated annealing.
+- For $T>0$ there is more than one equilibrium configuration that realizes the $F(m)$ minima, as we saw for the Ising model.
+The system randomly transitions between these configurations with a probability that is given by the Boltzmann ditribution.
+However at $T=0$, the system freezes at the maximum value of $m=1$, and at this point there is only a single configuration for the phase.

 ### Ising Model vs Real Magnets

 If we take a piece of magnetized iron and start heating it. then at a temperature above $T_c$ the magnetization will vanish, as the Ising model predicts.
-If we continue to increase the temperature beyond $T_c$ then the iron will become hotter, but what about the Isis model?
+If we continue to increase the temperature beyond $T_c$ then the iron will become hotter, but what about the Ising model?

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat43.png)